Aidanchase/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page twitter clone, with a touch of nostalgia.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Within this repository you will find the various functionality and styling elements which went into making tweeter what it is **TODAY!**

+>The price good men pay for indifference to public affairs is to be ruled by evil men.
+** - Plato **

 ## Getting Started